HL7/fhir-shorthand/input/pagecontent/reference.md

   ```

 {%include tu-div.html%}
-* Define a simplified version of an invariant found in US Core using FSH Invariant keywords and rules:
+* Define a simplified version of an invariant found in US Core (for FHIR R4) using FSH Invariant keywords and rules:

   ```
   Invariant:   us-core-6